-2. Admissions representative contacts the potential student via telephone, text message or email.
+- 1 Leads for potential students are received through various means. - 2.
+Admissions representative contacts the potential student via telephone, text message or email.

-4. Admissions representative discusses Platt College, admission requirements, the distance education program and format.

-- a.
-Admissions requirements include proof of a GED or high school diploma. - b.
-Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process.

-5. If student successfully passes the Wonderlic test, student is informed if they are accepted or not.
+- 3. Student completes the Distance Education Online Assessment Tool. - 4.
+Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a Admissions requirements include proof of a GED or high school diploma. - b.
+Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process. - 5.
+If student successfully passes the Wonderlic test, student is informed if they are accepted or not.